Paddy Martinez

-Patricio "Paddy" Martinez (1881– August 26, 1969) was an American prospector and shepherd who discovered uranium at Haystack Mesa in the San Juan Basin near Grants, New Mexico, in 1950.
+Patricio "Paddy" Martinez (1881– August 26, 1969) was an American prospector and sheepherder who discovered uranium at Haystack Mesa in the San Juan Basin near Grants, New Mexico, in 1950.
 This was the first discovery in the Grants Uranium District, and led to a uranium boom that lasted almost 30 years.
-The San Juan Basin yielded 60% of the uranium in the United States, valued at over $25 billion.
+The San Juan Basin contained 60% of the known uranium resources in the United States, valued at over $25 billion.

 Discovery of uranium in New Mexico

 Martinez's discovery, in 1950 on Santa Fe Railroad land, was developed into the Haystack mine.
 He was hired by the railroad and Anaconda Mining Company as a uranium scout for $400 per month, a good salary then.
 Following the discovery, the town of Grants became a yellowcake boomtown; its population grew from 2,200 to 50,000 within a few months.
 The mining boom lasted for decades, until the 1980s when it collapsed.
 The Santa Fe Railroad continued to pay Martinez $250 per month until the day he died.

 After his first discovery, in 1950 of carnotite, a low-grade uranium-bearing ore, he staked a claim on 160 acre.
 After that he explored Haystack Mountain where he made the discovery of high-grade ore.
 He became nationally known for his discovery.